 "To 'Kondo'..is an action verb.
 With time and patience, you could be its agent.”
 Marie Kondo’s breakthrough process has proven such a phenomenon that it has become its own verb.

-To ‘Kondo’ means the process of systematically go through all the items in your home -including clothes, documents, tools and kitchen utensils - and by holding each and every item in your hand does it give you feeling of ‘tokimeku’ or, in English - "does it spark joy?".
+To ‘Kondo’ means the process of systematically go through all the items in your home -including clothes, documents, tools and kitchen utensils - and by holding each and every item in your hand evaluate and ask yourself if it give you feeling of ‘tokimeku’ or, in English - "does it spark joy?".

 Sparking provocation instead